Frequently Asked Questions

 Who else could see the information about the person?

 Information given to the police about an individual will be dealt with by specialist officers and stored on a secure Prevent Case Management system.
-If your concern results in the person being offered support through Prevent, the police will involve the other agencies providing support and we will need to share information with them.
+If your concern results in the person being offered support through Prevent, the police will involve other agencies and we will need to share information with them.
 Other agencies may also share information with us.
-This is to ensure that agencies can work together to offer the right support.
+This is to ensure that agencies can work together effectively to offer the right support and intervention to reduce risk and vulnerability.
 It is difficult for professionals to make decisions in the best interests of a vulnerable person if they do not fully understand their needs.